 Soon, the rail terminus policed the new arrivals with a group of “peace officers” called the “Dodge City Gang.”
 However, these members were almost as lawless as the rest, including such members as J.J.
 Webb, who was the current marshal; “Mysterious Dave Mather,” Joe Carson, “Dirty Dave” Rudebaugh; and “Hoodoo Brown,” the Justice of the Peace.

-It was during these notorious days of Las Vegas’ history that the town was called home or visited by the likes of Doc Holliday, Big-Nose Kate, Jesse James, Billy the Kid, Bob Ford, Wyatt Earp, Rattlesnake Sam, Cock-Eyed Frank, Web-Fingered Billy, Hook Nose Jim, Stuttering Tom, Durango Kid, Handsome Harry the Dancehall Rustler, Vicente Silva and his gang, and Belle Sidons (alias Monte Verde).
+It was during these notorious days of Las Vegas history that the town was called home or visited by the likes of Doc Holliday, Big-Nose Kate, Jesse James, Billy the Kid, Bob Ford, Wyatt Earp, Rattlesnake Sam, Cock-Eyed Frank, Web-Fingered Billy, Hook Nose Jim, Stuttering Tom, Durango Kid, Handsome Harry the Dancehall Rustler, Vicente Silva, and his gang, and Belle Sidons (alias Monte Verde).

 TO MURDERERS, CONFIDENCE MEN, THIEVES:

 “The citizens of Las Vegas have tired of robbery, murder, and other crimes that have made this town a byword in every civilized community.
-They have resolved to put a stop to crime, if in attaining that end they have to forget the law and resort to a speedier justice than it will afford.
-All such characters are therefore, hereby notified, that they must either leave this town or conform themselves to the requirements of law, or they will be summarily dealt with.
-The flow of blood must and shall be stopped in this community, and the good citizens of both the old and new towns have determined to stop it, if they have to HANG by the strong arm of FORCE every violator of the law in this country.” — Vigilantes
+They have resolved to put a stop to crime if in attaining that end, they have to forget the law and resort to a speedier justice than it will afford.
+All such characters are, therefore, hereby notified, that they must either leave this town or conform themselves to the requirements of law, or they will be summarily dealt with.
+The flow of blood must and shall be stopped in this community, and the good citizens of both the old and new towns have determined to stop it, if they have to HANG by the strong arm of FORCE, every violator of the law in this country.” — Vigilantes

-Soon after this notice, most of the outlaws headed for new locations with less resistance.
+Soon after this notice, most outlaws headed for new locations with less resistance.
 However, the lawlessness wasn’t entirely done.
 In 1881, after Billy the Kid was killed at Fort Sumner, New Mexico, his index finger was sent in a jar to the Las Vegas newspaper.